skip to main content

 When to Talk to a Doctor

-Breast cancer can manifest with many different symptoms, so awareness of your own body is key.
+If you see or feel something unusual for you, even if it doesn’t seem significant, say something to your OB-GYN doctor.
+Breast cancer can manifest with many different symptoms, so awareness of your own body is critical.
 Possible symptoms of breast cancer can include:

 • Swelling of all or part of a breast (even if no lump is felt)